WWmonster/MarkdownTest/docs/test2.md

     ![](media/d0b7936d6f8edbf001ae8fd8060ab59c.png)

-*Figure 7: Creating a connection to the MariaDB database*
+*Figure: Creating a connection to the MariaDB database*

 1. Click **Open** and save the changes.